 Jeremy's background is in scientific research that has furthered our understanding of scleroderma and Raynaud's.
-He is Associate Medical Director (Research) at the British Heart Foundation, and also spends some time in academia as an emeritus Chair at Kings College London.
+He is Associate Medical Director (Research) at the British Heart Foundation, and also spends some time in academia as an Emeritus Chair at Kings College London.
 He was elected as a Fellow of the Academy of Medical Sciences in 2004 and an Honorary Fellow of the Royal College of Physicians in 2006.
-He became Chair of the RSA in the lead up to the formation of SRUK, and continues his work with us as a member of the board of trustees.
+He became Chair of the RSA in the lead-up to the formation of SRUK, and continues his work with us as a member of the board of trustees.

 David was appointed Consultant Rheumatologist at the Norfolk and Norwich University Hospital in February 1988 and Honorary Professor to Norwich Medical School, UEA in 1998.
 He “retired" from his NHS post in July 2011, and is now an honorary consultant.
 David is a former President of the British Society for Rheumatology.
-He has a long-standing interest in systemic vasculitis and the rarer connective tissue diseases, and has written and lectured extensively on the subjects.
+He has a long-standing interest in systemic vasculitis and the rarer connective tissue diseases, and has written and lectured extensively on these subjects.

 Chris is a qualified chartered accountant and brings over 30 years of financial experience to SRUK.
 He has lived and worked in various locations in the UK, Asia, Australia, the US and the Middle East.
 His business experience ranges from being a chief executive for a start-up to being the chief financial officer for Fidelity International, a global investment manager.
-This is his first venture into the voluntary sector and he is excited to have the opportunity to help minimise the impact of Raynaud's and Scleroderma on peoples' lives.
+This is his first venture into the voluntary sector and he is excited to have the opportunity to help to minimise the impact of Raynaud's and scleroderma on peoples' lives.